KiranKumarKathe/KiranKumarKathe/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on **Data Analysis Projects**
+- 🔭 I’m currently working on **Python Development & Data Analysis Projects**
-- 🌱 I’m currently learning **SQL & PowerBI**
+- 🌱 I’m currently learning **DSA**
 - 👯 I’m looking to collaborate on **Data Analysis Projects**
-- 💬 Ask me about **Data Analysis Techniques**
+- 💬 Ask me about **Backend Development & Data Analysis Techniques**
 - 📫 How to reach me: **kirankumarkathe123@gmail.com**
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: **I am not a coffee addict.
 But yea I do love coffee.**

 ##  About Me

-Passionate data analyst with a strong background in extracting, interpreting, and presenting data for meaningful insights.
-Proficient in SQL, Python, and data visualization tools such as Tableau.
-Experienced in leveraging statistical methods to drive business decisions and improve processes.
-Dedicated to continuous learning and applying analytical skills to solve complex challenges.
-Let's harness data together to unlock opportunities and drive innovation.
+Passionate Python Developer with a strong background in developing backend scalable applications and automation.
+Proficient in Python, SQL, Pandas, NumPy, MS Excel and Flask.
+Experienced in generating Weekly Status Reports, Conversion Reports and Automation.
+Dedicated to continuous learning and applying technical skills to solve complex challenges.